BIOL3111MtA2024/worm_composting/Code/WormDataImport.md

 [@bryanGooglesheets4AccessGoogle2021;@mcgowanGoogledriveInterfaceGoogle2020; @wickhamTidyverseEasilyInstall2017]

 ## Source locally saved functions stored in a text file
-A text file of functions is a preliminary step towards a package, to re-use functions without repasting them.
+A text file of functions is a preliminary step towards a package, to re-use functions without re-pasting them.

 ## Set Project Variables
 Try to set all user-defined variables near top of .Rmd, in one place, to avoid or limit editing of downstream code.